-2.1.1 The detailed report of the external auditor is elsewhere on this agenda.
+2.1.1 The detailed report of the external auditor is attached as Appendix 1.
 Deloitte anticipate issuing an unmodified audit opinion, dependent on the successful completion of some outstanding items which are set out in their report.

 2.2 Adjustments to the financial statements